dotnet/aspire/src/Grafana/README.md

 ## Source code

 This repository is the home for the dashboard JSON files.
-Please create issues and contribute PRs for the dashboards.
+We'd welcome issues and contributions to improve them.

 ## Export metrics from .NET